joneschrisan/yamtp/README.md

 For multiple requests with different headers send an array of requests.

-Empty value should not indecate false, and the same in repect that a value of any kind should not indecate a true value.
+Empty value should not indicate false, and the same in repect that a value of any kind should not indicate a true value.

 Data MUST be either URL safe, or BASE64 or UU encoded.
 If encoded then the enc property of the request must be set.